 2. Set a place.

 Once you have the plan, it’s time to organize the space so your child can get started.
 Sounds easy, but getting started can be ridiculously hard, especially for a child who’s a master of procrastination or just unsure where to begin.
 Set a routine for every school day and work with your child to follow it so the routine becomes second nature.
 Help by making the first step as easy as pie: First, let him settle down in the designated “homework spot” (dining room table, bedroom desk, etc.).
-Be sure he unpacks books, puts his lunchbox in the kitchen, or gets other “housekeeping” out of the way.
+Be sure he has the materials he needs, grabs a drink, or gets other “housekeeping” out of the way.
 Then he can line up what needs to be done, but before he starts let him…

 3. Walk away and work up an appetite.

 That’s right.
-Encourage kids who come home right after school to take a break, run around outside for half an hour, or even grab a power nap (older kids may need it after a tough day!).
+Encourage kids to take a break after school, run around outside for half an hour, or even grab a power nap (older kids may need it after a tough day!).
 Studies suggest that your child will be better able to concentrate on academic tasks after brief physical activity and that a little sleep could improve memory.
 Be sure to set the parameters beforehand, though—30 minutes to an hour is long enough.
 Then entice your scholar back to the study area by providing a healthy but yummy smoothie or snack along with that math main course.